Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Ball State Stats and Trends

-- Thus far this year Ball State has two wins against the spread.
+- So far this year Ball State has two wins against the spread.

 - Ball State's games this year have hit the over on two of five set point totals (40%).

-- The Cardinals put up 23.5 points per game, comparable to the 22.8 per matchup the Eagles allow.
+- The Cardinals score 23.5 points per game, comparable to the 22.8 per contest the Eagles give up.

-- When Ball State records more than 22.8 points, it is 2-0 against the spread and 3-0 overall.
+- Ball State is 2-0 against the spread and 3-0 overall this season when the team notches more than 22.8 points.

-- The Cardinals have turned the ball over seven times this season, one fewer than the Eagles have forced (8).
+- The Cardinals have seven giveaways this season, while the Eagles have eight takeaways .

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.